 Finally, after almost two hours of hiking, we summited the last giant hill of boulders and successfully made it to Everest Base Camp!

 It did feel a little anti-climactic, arriving at Everest Base Camp.
 Here was a mound of boulders, an Everest Base Camp sign, and many, many prayer flags.
 No big sign, no tents, just a few trekkers like us and the Khumbu Ice Fall off in the distance.
-The same Khumbu Ice Fall that was the site of the avalanche in April that killed so many sherpas.

 Still, we were very proud of our accomplishment.
 I am also so proud of Tyler and Kara for making this journey.
 We met adults along the way who could not complete the trek to Everest Base Camp, and these kids did it with smiles on their faces.